 Rao, P. (2018).
 The Five-Point Indian: Caste, Masculinity, and English Language in the Paratexts of Chetan Bhagat.
-Journal of Communication Inquiry, 42 (1), ) 91–113.
+Journal of Communication Inquiry, 42 (1), 91–113.

-Rao, P. (2017).
-Cultural Citizenship in India: Politics, Power, and Media, by Lion König.
+Rao, P. (2017, November 19).
+Cultural Citizenship in India: Politics, Power, and Media by König, L (author).
 South Asia: Journal of South Asian Studies, 40 (4), 927-928.
+Book Review.

 Rao, P. (October 2017).
 Mani Ratnam's Oeuvre and Filmic Landscape of Caste in Tamil Cinema.
 Paper presented at 46th Annual Conference of South Asia 2017, Madison, Wisconsin, USA.

 Rao, P. (May 2017).
-The Five-Point Indian: Caste, masculinity and English language in the paratexts of Chetan Bhagat.
+The Five-Point Indian: Caste, Masculinity and English language in the Paratexts of Chetan Bhagat.
 Paper presented at the 67th Annual Conference of the International Communication Association (ICA) 2017, San Diego, California, USA.

 Rao, P. (October 2016).
 Between the City & the Village: The People’s Archive of Rural India and Iconography of the Feminization of Poverty.
 Presented at Global Fusion 2016, Philadelphia, Pennsylvania, USA.

-Rao, P. (July 2014) The Great Indian Mall: A Symbol of Violence in a Culture of Consumerism.
+Rao, P. (July 2014).
+The Great Indian Mall: A Symbol of Violence in a Culture of Consumerism.
 Paper presented at the Annual Conference of IAMCR 2014 (International Association for Media and Communication Research), Hyderabad, Telangana, India.

-- Frances G. Wilhoit Research Paper Award, Indiana University, Bloomington, April 2017
+- Frances G. Wilhoit Research Paper Award, Indiana University, Bloomington, April 2017.

 - Brantlinger-Naremore Prize for Best Graduate Essay in Cultural Studies, Indiana University, Bloomington, April 2017.